Privacy Policy

 Data Storage Duration

 Your personal data will be retained for the duration of your use of the platform or as required by law.
-Anonymized data collected from interactions with AI or LLM features may be stored longer for service optimization.
+Anonymized or de-identified data collected from interactions with AI or LLM features may be stored longer for service optimization.

 Jurisdiction and Applicable Law